Youth Café in central Guildford:

 Need someone to talk to?

-We all need someone to talk to.
-All our Youth Workers are really good listeners and take time to get to know what you need.
-You can find us in George Abbot, County and Christ’s College – look for the posters, come to a drop-in or just ask a teacher.
+We all need someone to talk to from time-to-time.
+The Matrix Youth Team are really good listeners and take time to get to know what you need.
+Each week you’ll find us in George Abbot and Guildford County School – just tell a member of staff you’d like to book an appointment and come and see us.

 If you need help straight away, call Childline FREE on 0800 1111 or visit: www.childline.org.uk

-I like everything about Youth Club, it’s really fun!
+I like everything about Youth Hub, it’s really fun!
 Jacob, 14

 info for parents